qasimmurad/qasimmurad/README.md

-Hi, I’m @qasimmurad, interested in Artificial Intelligence and Cognitive Neuroscience.
+Hi, I’m @qasimmurad, interested about merging neurology with AI to create machine learning models that transform complex cognitive insights into practical, accessible solutions aimed at uplifting and supporting ostracized communities.

 <!---
 qasimmurad/qasimmurad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.